NathanPJF/training-lessons/exercises/# Exercise 5: CSS.md

 ### Specificity in CSS

-If we wanted to select just one particular paragraph tag and change it's font color to `red`, then we need a way to **specify** that.
+If we wanted to select just one particular paragraph tag and change its font color to `red`, then we need a way to **specify** that.
 The best way is with adding a class.

 **HTML**